The Great Barrier Reef, Queensland - More Information

 Independent Review of the Port of Gladstone

-As part of the Australian Government's response to the 2012 decision of the World Heritage Committee regarding the ongoing protection and management of the Great Barrier Reef World Heritage property, the Australian Government has commissioned an Independent Review of the Port of Gladstone.
+As part of the Australian Government's response to the 2012 decision of the World Heritage Committee regarding the ongoing protection and management of the Great Barrier Reef World Heritage property, the Australian Government commissioned an Independent Review of the Port of Gladstone.

 Many of the Committee's recommendations will also be addressed through the comprehensive strategic assessment of the Great Barrier Reef and adjacent coastal zone which is being undertaken by the Great Barrier Reef Marine Park Authority and Queensland Government.